-Christian R. Bartholomew is a partner in Weil’s Securities Litigation and Complex Commercial Litigation practices, where he concentrates exclusively on representing financial institutions and public companies and their officers and directors in securities enforcement and litigation matters.
+Christian R. Bartholomew is a partner in Weil’s Securities Litigation practice, where he concentrates exclusively on representing financial institutions and public companies and their officers and directors in securities enforcement and litigation matters.
 Drawing on a unique blend of experience at the Securities and Exchange Commission (SEC) – where he was an undefeated lead trial lawyer – and in private practice, Mr. Bartholomew leads the firm’s SEC and other government enforcement and litigation efforts in Washington and Miami.

 Mr. Bartholomew represents clients in investigations conducted by the SEC, the Department of Justice (DOJ), the Financial Industry Regulatory Authority (FINRA), and other federal and state regulators, and has extensive experience handling large, complicated matters involving multiple regulators in multiple forums.
 As an accomplished former lead trial lawyer for the SEC, Mr. Bartholomew is also uniquely able to handle the related private litigation that typically arises as a result or during the course of these investigations, and has successfully resolved many such matters at both the trial and appellate level.
 In connection with these and other matters, Mr. Bartholomew also routinely conducts extensive internal investigations in which he leads teams of lawyers and paralegals in fact-finding efforts, and advises clients with respect to difficult self-reporting issues.